hth313/ladybug/doc/reference.rst

 BITSUM
 ^^^^^^

-Count the number of bits in X and put that number in X.
+Count the number of bits in X and place that number in X.

 .. index:: compare operations, operations; compares